Brad Stevens Reveals Real Benefit Of Celtics’ Gorgeous New Practice Facility

 “Because of the priority we all put on sleep during the 82-game season, that’s something that really matters: being able to shut the door, being able to take a quick nap, catch up on some rest,” Stevens told reporters Tuesday.

-The team’s new digs also boast a state-of-the art strength and conditioning space, massage rooms and training tables, hydrotherapy pools, a players’ lounge complete with a full kitchen, and more.
+The team’s new digs also boast a state-of-the-art strength and conditioning space, massage rooms and training tables, hydrotherapy pools, a players’ lounge complete with a full kitchen, and more.

-Basically, everything the players need is under one roof, which Stevens sees as a significant upgrade from the team’s previous arrangement in Waltham, Mass.
+Basically, players have everything they need under one roof, which Stevens sees as a significant upgrade from the team’s previous arrangement in Waltham, Mass.

 “A lot of these guys will come very early in the morning, eat breakfast, get a massage, lift, have time before they get on the court or right after the court,” Stevens said.
 “Maybe they have a community appearance a couple hours later.